APAC Data Science Salary Report 2020 Key Insights

 We’ve most certainly learnt a thing or two about what makes a thorough and informative salary report since conducting our first salary survey in 2017.
 Our APAC Salary Report for 2020 has seen a response of more than one thousand participants which has enabled us to provide a truly data rich and comprehensive insight on what the Data Science market currently looks like.

 The top countries to provide responses to our survey during 2019 came from Singapore, India, Australia and China.
-Similar to previous years, the vast majority of responses have been working as Data Scientists however we have seen a significant increase in responses received from
+Similar to previous years, the vast majority of responses have been working as Data Scientists however we are starting to see a greater variation in roles.
+20% of respondents were Machine Learning Engineers and Data Engineers.

 Are Tech-Startups The Preferred Environment?